Tube Amplifier Startup Procedure

 Turn all the volume and gain controls to full down.

 If you are using a light bulb current limiter remember all the amp's voltages may be lower than spec.
 How low depends on the current demand from the amp and the watt rating of the light bulb.
 If you play a guitar through the amp with the current limiter attached it will sound funky.
-After a successful startup with all tubes in place you can remove the light bulb limiter and test the amp's tone with a guitar and measure the amp voltages to compare to known good voltages.
+After a successful startup with all tubes in place you can remove the light bulb limiter, (set the bias for fixed bias amps) and test the amp's tone with a guitar and measure the amp voltages to compare to known good voltages.
+If you test the amp's tone with the bias set full cold it may sound cold and sterile.

 Turn the Power switch ON.